- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 By using this software, you’ll ensure that all your hardware is working properly by keeping all drivers up to date.

 Using a Bluetooth keyboard can bring more unexpected issues than you may be aware of, usually due to poor connections or settings.

-Some of the initial things to try include keeping the keyboard close to the receiver, ensure there are no other devices between your peripherals and the receiver that could interfere with the signal and cause the lag, move your computer speakers if they’re in the way, and replace the keyboard batteries to ensure it isn’t causing the lag.
+Some of the initial things to try include keeping the keyboard close to the receiver, ensuring there are no other devices between your peripherals and the receiver that could interfere with the signal and cause lag, moving your computer speakers if they’re in the way, and replace the keyboard batteries to ensure it isn’t causing the lag.

 Sometimes the issue could be with your computer, such that it causes the entire system to lag, like if it is low on resources like RAM and processor power.